CZ-NIC/fred-docs/Architecture/TopLevelComponents/CORBAServers.rst

 This daemon implements operations for managing files, namely the upload, download and search of managed files.
-Each file as such is stored in the file system and only its metadata are recorded in the database.
+Each file is stored in the file system as such and only its metadata are recorded in the database.

-The file manager is used by :ref:`mailer <FRED-Arch-servers-mailer>`, `fred-mifd`_, and file manager client.
+The file manager is used by :ref:`mailer <FRED-Arch-servers-mailer>`, :ref:`web whois service <FRED-Arch-clients-webwhois>` and file manager client.

 .. _FRED-Arch-servers-techcheck: